 A quick internet search yields dozens of peer-to-peer lending websites.
 Some of the most popular sites include Prosper, Lending Club, Peerform, and Upstart.

 Note: If you’re considering taking a P2P loan, make sure you research various platforms to understand all the terms and conditions of the transaction you plan to make.

 Most P2P lending sites allow you to check your interest rate without completing a full application.

 You’ll answer questions including how much money you need, the purpose of the loan, and your primary source of income.

-Lending sites then do a “soft pull” (which doesn’t affect your credit score) to determine an interest rate you’ll likely be offered when you apply for a loan.
+Lending sites then do a “soft pull” (which doesn’t affect your credit score) to determine an interest rate they'll likely offer when you apply for a loan.

-The peer-to-peer lender is responsible to record payments, pay investors who fund the loan, and collect fees.
+The peer-to-peer lender is responsible for recording payments, paying investors who fund the loan, and collecting fees.
 They also report payments to the credit bureaus until the loan has been repaid.

 Pros of Peer-to-Peer Borrowing

 The option of getting a P2P loan online through social or marketplace lending has many advantages for borrowers.

 Fast & Convenient.
 Applying for a peer-to-peer loan online is a fast and convenient process versus applying for loans with local lenders.